crsuzh/SwissRN/content/academy/index.md

 ### Organisation and membership

-The SwissRN Academy connects doctoral students at SwissRN member institutions who are working on topics related to reproducibility, research reliability, transparency, metascience or similar research topics.
-The SwissRN contact for the Academy is [Leonhard Held](https://www.ebpi.uzh.ch/en/aboutus/departments/biostatistics/teambiostats/held.html).
+The Swiss Reproducibility Network (SwissRN) Academy is a group of Early Career Researchers from Swiss universities who are interested in reproducibility, metascience, good research practices, and transparency.
+Our goal is improving the quality of science by sharing our knowledge of reproducible research with students and researchers.
+We want to create a national network among young researchers from various fields and backgrounds, that enables interdisciplinary dialogue and collaboration.

+If you are interested in these or related topics, feel free to contact us to find out how to join and contribute: [swissrnacademy@gmail.com](mailto:swissrnacademy@gmail.com)

+We’d be happy to see our community grow!

 Other Reproducibility Networks have established similar academies, such as the [UKRN Academy](https://www.ukrn.org/ukrn-academy/).

 ### PhD student profiles